HelmholtzAI-FZJ/hearts-gym/docs/readme.md

 agents.

-The rules are mostly implemented as specified by the modern rules from Morehead (2001).
+The rules are mostly implemented as specified by the modern rules from Morehead (2001) (ISBN: 9780451204844).
 For a more detailed description of the rules and differences from the original, execute the following:

 ```shell
 python -m pydoc hearts_gym.envs.hearts_game.HeartsGame